 You’ll be earning 2.1% rewards rate on all purchases with the card.
-The Barclaycard Arrival Plus® World Elite Mastercard® rewards come in the form of miles (the card actually offers 2 miles for every $1 you spend, but we value each mile at $0.0105).
+The Barclaycard Arrival Plus® World Elite Mastercard® rewards come in the form of miles (the card's earning rate multiplied by $0.0105).
 These miles can be redeemed as statement credit on your bill.
 When the statement credit is being applied towards travel expenses, you will gain a bonus 5% miles dividend.

 This card is mostly useful to large spenders, who like to travel the globe.
 A large number of European countries have a predominantly Chip & Pin infrastructure.
 This means a pin card is required when making purchases at unmanned point of sale terminals.
 Even though the United States is opting for a chip & signature variant of the technology, the Barclaycard Arrival Plus® World Elite Mastercard® will still be compatible with the systems at home.

 The information related to the Barclaycard Arrival Plus® World Elite Mastercard® has been collected by ValuePenguin and has not been reviewed or provided by the issuer of this card prior to publication.

 Best Chip and Pin Credit Card for Domestic Use: Wells Fargo Propel American Express® card